thehonorguard/mkdocs/docs/RoleGuide/medic.md

 “Cardiopulmonary resuscitation (CPR) is an emergency procedure that combines chest compressions often with artificial ventilation in an effort to manually preserve intact brain function until further measures are taken to restore spontaneous blood circulation and breathing in a person who is in cardiac arrest.”

 CPR creates an Artificial circulation in the patient in case there is a cardiac arrest.
 So basically CPR is creating blood flow when the Patient's heart is unable to.
 It's also important noting that checking for a hard rate while CPR is going is always going to result in at least a low heart rate due to chest compressions.
 Checking for a heart rate on a limb with tourniquets is useless and will result in no pulse.

 CPR by itself is not going to wake up an unconscious patient; a stable blood pressure is.
 Anyone can perform CPR and therefore as a medic you should assign someone else to do it.
 This will leave you to perform other medical assistance.
 To stabilise the wounds and restore blood pressure.
 CPR is only effective to restart the heart rate, after a patient has a heart rate (no matter how low) performing CPR is useless.
-If a patient has no heartrate an invisible timer will start running, and you have 5 min to get a heart rate going, or the patient dies.
+If a patient has no heartrate an invisible timer will start running, and you have 5 mins to get a heart rate going, or the patient dies.

-Tourniquets
+### Tourniquets:
 Wound treatments should usually be executed in this order:  head > torso > limbs.
 In case of heavy wounds on a limb a priority could be to apply a tourniquet on this limb.
 A tourniquet will fully stop any bleeding on the applied limb until removed.
 This will give you time to stabilize other body parts.
 After applying  tourniquets to the limbs and bandages to the head or torso and IV with saline can be applied.
-Although  the pressure provided  by a tourniquet is great for stopping blood flowing out of the body,  that same  pressure will also block any saline  from flowing in, therefore an IV should only be placed on a limb without a tourniquet.
+Although the pressure provided  by a tourniquet is great for stopping blood flowing out of the body, that same pressure will also block any saline from flowing in, therefore an IV (or a pulse check) should only be placed and/or done on a limb without a tourniquet.
 While these magic bloodstoppers are great, they also are considered painful after 2 minutes.

 Tip: whoever removes the tourniquets gets to keep it.
 So reclaim your tourniquets or you might find yourself empty handed!

 ## Bandages